tronextech-1/Spend-Wise/README.md

 Dashboard: Get a clear summary of your total income, expenses, and current balance.

-Offline First: Stores data locally using IndexedDB — no internet required.
+Offline First: Works entirely offline using IndexedDB — no internet required.

-Multi-language Support: Switch easily between English and Urdu.
+Multi-language Support: Switch between English and Urdu.

 Light & Dark Themes: Choose a theme that suits your style.

-Voice Input: Add transactions using your voice, powered by cordova-plugin-speechrecognition.
+Voice Input: Add transactions using your voice (powered by cordova-plugin-speechrecognition).

 Advanced Filtering & Sorting: Find transactions by type, description, or amount — and sort by date or value.